lisamarie616/beaches-angular-assessment/notes.md

 * add validation to limit comment note attribute to 140 characters
 * add validations to require certain fields when creating a beach (name, city, state)
 * add activerecord model validations

-* need better implementation of flash messages, add messages throughout (any time a user takes an action a message should be displayed)
+* add flash messages throughout

 * only allow authenticated users to access app
 * add something to home page
 * update controllers and config/routes.rb to only include needed routes